Sun Weishi: Marriage

 Following the production of How Steel is Made, Sun Weishi began a romantic affair with Jin Shan, who had played the male lead, Pavel.
-The affair caused a controversy within Communist circles when it became public, since Jin was still married to actress Zhang Ruifang at the time.
+The affair caused a controversy within CCP circles when it became public, since Jin was still married to actress Zhang Ruifang at the time.
 The two eventually married on 14 October 1950, after Jin divorced Zhang, a famous actress who played Pavel's lover in the play.

 By the time that Sun and Jin met, Jin was already a famous film and theater actor, "the Clark Gable of the Shanghai stage".
-When he was young, Jin was adopted by the Shanghai gangster Du Yuesheng, and encouraged to join the Communist Party in order to facilitate collaboration between the CCP and the Green Gang.
-In the 1930s Jin became an agent of Zhou Enlai, and gathered information for the Communists.
+When he was young, Jin was adopted by the Shanghai gangster Du Yuesheng, and encouraged to join the CCP in order to facilitate collaboration between the CCP and the Green Gang.
+In the 1930s Jin became an agent of Zhou Enlai, and gathered information for the CCP.
 During the Second Sino-Japanese War Jin toured areas of China not controlled by the Japanese, staging patriotic anti-Japanese plays.

 Sun and Jin were married on 14 October 1950 at the Beijing Youth Palace.
 Sun's wedding gift from Zhou Enlai and Deng Yingchao was a copy of the Marriage Law of the People's Republic of China.
 Jiang Qing gave her a pair of embroidered quilts.

-Shortly after his marriage to Sun, Jin was sent to the camp of Kim Il-sung to stage a play for Communist soldiers serving in the Korean War.
+Shortly after his marriage to Sun, Jin was sent to the camp of Kim Il Sung to stage a play for CCP soldiers serving in the Korean War.
 While in Kim's camp, Jin was accused of having an affair with one of Kim's female secretaries.
 When Kim discovered the affair he had the secretary shot, and turned Jin over to the commander of the Chinese forces, Peng Dehuai.
 Peng sent Jin back to Beijing with the recommendation that Jin be executed.
 In the end, Jin was briefly imprisoned and expelled from the CCP, but was saved from execution through the intervention of Sun and Zhou.

 Sun and Jin had a daughter, Sun Xiaolan (孙小兰).
 She was one of the twin daughters of actress Duan Mulanxin.
 During the Second Sino-Japanese War, Sun Xiaolan was separated from her mother and, following the founding of People's Republic of China in 1949, she was adopted and raised by Sun Weishi and Jin Shan.